 Learn more about Georgetown Student-Parent Information Sessions abroad.
 Prospective students will learn about Georgetown University, diverse campus communities, and the variety of admissions & financial aid policies.

-Visit the Office of International Programs website to learn about a wide array of services and programming for incoming and current international students.
+Visit the Office of Global Services website to learn about a wide array of services and programming for incoming and current international students.

 Accepted international students will also be required to submit a recent Statement of Finances to our office.

 The Office of Undergraduate Admissions welcomes applications from interested students across the country and the world.
 All candidates for admission should submit the Georgetown Application and Application Supplement, regardless of country of citizenship, immigration status, where the student resides or attends high school.

 Please note that all information provided on the application is confidential.
 Therefore, undocumented students should feel comfortable providing as much information as possible on the application forms.
 Immigration status does not have an impact on the admissions process.

 Our admissions process is need-blind (applying for financial aid is not a factor) and this policy applies to all applicants: U.S. citizens, U.S. permanent residents, foreign citizens, and undocumented students.
 To learn more about the financial aid process, required forms, and deadlines, please consult the Office of Student Financial Services website at http://finaid.georgetown.edu.